vocawaves/vlc-bgm/README.md

 ## About
 This is designed to be used when VLC is running on a separate device that isn't always easily accessible, such as a laptop behind the scenes in an event.
 The web interface allows you to control the interval music from your phone or a computer.
 The advantages of this project over the built-in interface are that it comes with shortcuts to automate tasks such as gradually increasing volume and fade-in/fade-out.
-In the future, I will add some of the features that are in the built-in interface such as manually being able to set the volume.

 ## Installation
 ### Requirements